August 18, 2023

 Discover John Hancock Bond and Investment Grade Bond Funds

-YoY change in the Composite Index of Leading Indicators (LEI) vs. inflation (consumer price index), in %
+YoY change in the Composite Index of Leading Indicators (LEI) vs. inflation (Consumer Price Index) (%)

 The bond markets are signaling more trouble ahead